ApiLogicServer/Docs/docs/Security-Activation.md

 For example, use [this Dockerfile](https://github.com/valhuber/ApiLogicServer/tree/main/api_logic_server_cli/project_prototype/devops/docker) to create a MySQL docker image for your project, including `authdb`.

+> After release 08.00.05, those files are created in new projects.
+For earlier versions, create these files in devops/docker.

 &nbsp;

 ## Manual Configuration